thiagofelicissimo/BiTTs/README.md

 - `hol.bitts` : Higher-Order Logic (also known as Simple Type Theory) with implication and universal quantification.
 We give some example of terms we can write in the theory, including an impredicative definition of conjunction along with its derived introduction and elimination rules.

-- `mltt-tarski.bitts` and `mltt-coquand.bitts` : Martin-Lof Type Theory with an hierarchy of (weak) cumulative Tarski- and Coquand-style universes and universe polymorphism, with Π types and natural numbers.
+- `mltt-tarski.bitts` and `mltt-coquand.bitts` and `mltt-russell.bitts` : Martin-Lof Type Theory with an hierarchy of cumulative Tarski-, Coquand- and Russell- style universes and universe polymorphism, with Π types and natural numbers.
 As an example of term we can write in this theory, we give the universe-polymorphic identity function.

 - `ott.bitts` and `ott-2.bitts` : Two variants of McBride & Altenkirch's Observational Type Theory, with an heterogeneous equality and a Tarski-style universe, or with an homogeneous equality and a type-in-type Coquand-style universe.
 As an example, we given the definition of natural numbers in terms of W-types and derive its eliminator.